krasimir/blog-posts/2017/Stent/post.md

 export default transitions;
 ```

 The `LOGIN_FORM` is the default state so the only one possible input is `submit`.
-We will see how the UI sends this input to the machine in the following sections.
 It is handled by a generator that receives the current state and a payload `credentials`.
 The very first thing that we do is to transition the machine to a `LOADING` state.
 This immediately protect us from accepting another `submit` input.
 That is because in `LOADING` state the machine accepts only `success` and `error`.
-Next in the generator we fire our side effect `Auth.login` call and wait for the user's data.
+Next in the generator we fire our side effect `Auth.login`.
+We start waiting for the user's data (the generator pauses at this point).
 If everything is ok we dispatch the `success` action.
-If not `error` one and pass the error along side the `credentials` so we trigger the try-again logic later.
-I should mention that a function or a generator as a handler is always called with the machine itself as a context.
+If not the `error` one and pass the error together with the `credentials`.
+This is important because we need to trigger the try-again logic later.
+We should mention that a function or a generator as a handler is always called with the machine as a context.
 So inside those handlers we may use `this.<machine method>`.

 At this point we have feedback for the request and the machine is in a `LOADING` state.
-Here are how the handlers look like:
+Here are the rest of the states and their handlers.

 ```js
 const submit = function * (state, credentials) {